 The meat of choice in Umbria is pork which is of excellent quality both fresh and cured.
 The Umbrian salumi (charcuterie) have been appreciated for centuries.
 The butchers from Norcia were hired in Rome already in pre-imperial times to preserve meats in the winter.

 In Umbria you will also find delicious beef from the majestic Chianina cows.
 However, game like wild boar and fowl are considered a real delicacy and almost an obligatory menu item in better restaurants.
 Don’t be intimidated!
 You will find pigeon, pheasant, guinea fowl, duck and occasionally even goose.
 There is no better region to enlarge your bird eating habits!

 If you visit Umbria you will realize that like in most of Italy, locals favor small portions of meat rich in flavor, served with light sauces – or no sauce at all – complemented by a refreshing side of steamed vegetable or salad doused in olive oil and may be a touch of vinegar.
 This is a perfect way to savor a well made dish and get acquainted with its natural taste.

-Duck breast is a perfect compromise, not only it’s virtually boneless, but it’s intensely flavorful and surprisingly easy to make.
+Duck breast is a great alternative to chicken and surprisingly easy to make.
 This is my foolproof recipe based on a classic French sweet and sour marinade.
-I have twisted it with Italian ingredients and herbs and I must say it is rather lovely.
+I have twisted it with Italian ingredients and herbs and I must say it’s quite lovely.

 - one 1/2 kg (1 lb) duck breast with skin